radicle-dev/radicle-client-services/README.md

     git clone <repository-url> radicle-client-services
     cd radicle-client-service

-Then set `RADICLE_ORGS` to the address of your org, `RADICLE_DOMAIN` to your seed node's domain, eg. `seed.cloudhead.io`, and `ETH_RPC_URL` to an Ethereum JSON-RPC WebSocket endpoint, eg. `ws://localhost:8545` or a third-party provider such as Infura or Alchemy.
+Then set `RADICLE_DOMAIN` to your seed node's domain, eg. `seed.cloudhead.io`.
 These can be set in the environment, or in a `.env` file in the current directory.

 Finally, pull the containers and start the services: